-If you’re planning to run ads on Meta (Facebook, Instagram, Messenger), you need a Facebook Business Page first.
-There’s no way around it — Meta’s advertising system requires a Page to serve as your business identity.
+If you’re planning to run ads on Meta — Facebook, Instagram, or Messenger — you need a Facebook Business Page first.
+There’s no shortcut.
+Meta’s advertising system requires a Page to serve as your business identity on every ad placement.

-This guide walks through creating a Facebook Business Page from scratch.
-We’ll cover the setup process, the important settings people often skip, and how to avoid common mistakes.
+This guide walks through creating a Facebook Business Page from scratch: the setup process, the settings people almost always skip, and the mistakes that will come back to bite you later.

 What Is a Facebook Business Page?

 A Facebook Business Page is your brand’s public presence on Facebook.
-It’s different from your personal profile — your Page is what customers see, follow, and interact with.
+It’s entirely separate from your personal profile — your Page is what customers see, follow, and interact with.

-- Pages can run ads.
-Personal profiles cannot.
+• Pages can run ads.
+Personal profiles cannot, full stop.

-- Pages have followers, not friends.
-No limit on how many people can follow your Page.
+• Pages have followers, not friends.
+No cap on how many people can follow.

-- Pages get business features.
-Insights, scheduling, inbox management, shop integration.
+• Pages get business tools.
+Insights, post scheduling, inbox management, shop integration.

-- Multiple people can manage a Page.
-You can add team members with different permission levels.
+• Multiple people can manage a Page.
+Add team members with specific permission levels, no shared passwords required.

 Before You Start

-A Personal Facebook Account You need to be logged into a personal Facebook account to create a Page.
-This account becomes the Page’s admin.
-If you don’t have a personal Facebook account, create one first.
+A Personal Facebook Account You need to be logged into a personal account to create a Page.
+This account becomes the default admin.
+No personal account means no Page creation.

-A Profile Picture and Cover Photo (Optional but Recommended) Your profile picture shows on all your posts and ads.
-Your cover photo appears at the top of your Page.
-You can add these later, but your Page looks incomplete without them.
+A Profile Picture and Cover Photo (Optional but Recommended) Your profile picture shows on every post, comment, and ad.
+Your cover photo sits at the top of your Page.
+A Page without images looks abandoned — even a simple logo is better than the default placeholder.

 Step-by-Step: Creating Your Facebook Business Page